Auburn Bulletin 2024-2025

 Admission Requirements

 For admission to the PhD program, the student must have a bachelor’s degree from an accredited institution.
-For more information about the Department of History’s expectations for admission, see http://cla.auburn.edu/history/students/graduate-students/admissions/.
+For more information about the Department of History’s expectations for admission, see https://cla.auburn.edu/history/future-students/graduate/how-to-apply/.
 Applications must be approved by the department’s graduate committee.
 The committee's decisions on admission are based on a review of all application materials.

 Applicants will submit the following materials for consideration: